 Heat is recovered indirectly from the incinerator exhaust gases by passing them either through a gas tube heat exchanger or across a radiant tube boiler.
 Energy is exchanged between the gases and water to produce steam.

 When the intention is for the steam to be used for Energy Generation such as electrical power production, it is further heated within a superheater to produce a dry steam to drive a turbine/generator set.

 Economisers are fitted to the boiler outlet to recover additional energy from the flue gas.

-Hot water is a key requirement within many industrial processes or it can be used as a method of generating the heating requirements of any type of building.
+Hot water is a key requirement within many industrial processes or it can be used as a method of generating the heating requirements of administrative and industrial buildings.

 Heat is recovered indirectly from incinerator exhaust gases by passing them through a gas tube heat exchanger.
 Heat is then exchanged with the external water jacket to generate a cost-free supply of hot water.

 Hot air is a much employed and invaluable resource for many of today’s industrial processes as well as for heating in modern industrial and office premises.

 Heat is recovered indirectly from the incinerator exhaust gases by passing them through a gas tube heat exchanger.
 Cool ambient air is then blown across the hot heat exchanger tubes to provide clean air for factory and office space heating, pre-heated combustion air or process drying.